 Many of ACDI's institutional members offer Masters degrees in different domains of climate and development.
 These can be taught coursework-based programmes (usually with a mini-dissertation) or Dissertation-only programmes.
 Below is the wide array of climate change based Masters courses offered at UCT

-The Environmental Humanities South is An interdisciplinary research cluster and postgraduate programme in the Faculty of Humanities.This M.Phil comprises two core courses, which are compulsory, plus two additional electives from the approved list.
+The Environmental Humanities South is an interdisciplinary research cluster and postgraduate programme in the Faculty of Humanities.This M.Phil comprises two core courses, which are compulsory, plus two additional electives from the approved list.

 Institute of Marine and Environmental Law currently offers a broad array of postgraduate qualifications specialising in Environmental Law or Marine & Environmental Law.
-These postgraduate qualifications. include: LLM Degree; MPhil Degree; LLM Professional Degree; and Postgraduate Diploma.
+These postgraduate qualifications include: LLM Degree; MPhil Degree; LLM Professional Degree; and Postgraduate Diploma.

 Please note that most UCT departments offer Masters by Dissertation and occasionally these may be part of a larger research programme.
 Please contact the department you are interested and look out for opportunities as they arise

+Students may enrol for this Masters in Environmental & Geographical Science through the Faculties of Science or Humanities.
+They will be expected to conduct research under the supervision of a member of staff within the Department of Environmental and Geographical Science.
 Students will only be admitted to study if an academic staff member can support their proposed research.
 Therefore, please use the departmental website to access information about the various research interests and staff in the department.